KurtVelasco/Execute.SingAlone-Me-/README.md

 I wrote this code like a year ago, I apolagize if its messy.
-It rushed bit, but I'm happy with the results I tried my best to atleast make it modular for the different animation acommapnied by the Console, You can go through with the different animation in **Lyrics.cs**
+Its rushed bit, but I'm happy with the results I tried my best to atleast make it modular for the different animation acommapnied by the Console, You can go through with the different animation in **Lyrics.cs**